 I know it might sound strange since we are talking about a visual device.
 Yet for a home theater or a gaming project sound is something that really does matter.
 There are some units that come with their own small built-in speaker.
 The quality of these is often questionable.

 Ideally, you want to see a basic speaker, and then additional ports for audio in and audio out.
 Something like Bluetooth audio out is especially nice as it makes it possible to wirelessly connect to your existing sound system.
+If you already own a universal remote control, make sure it’s compatible with the projector you are about to buy.

 Frequently Asked Questions